-You can use this dialog box to view or edit profiles.
+Use this dialog box to view or edit profiles.
 The graph allows you to view and manipulate color output values.

-Note: When editing an output profile in Custom mode, clicking Import at the bottom of the Color Editor window lets you import a calibration target file (.trg) created on another E-820 using the previous version of ColorWise.
+NOTE: When you edit an output profile in Custom mode, clicking Import at the bottom of the Color Editor window allows you to import a calibration target file (.trg) created on another E-750 using the previous version of ColorWise.
 The current version of ColorWise does not allow you to save a target separately; rather, it saves the target in conjunction with an output profile.